Mutation-classes of diagrams via infinite graphs: Introduction

 One example for applications of our results is the derived equivalence classification of cluster-tilted algebras (i.e. the endomorphism algebras of cluster-tilting objects in the cluster-tilting category), cf. \cite{A.2006,A.2007a}.
-This was done for type $\mathbb{A}$ by Buan and Vatne \cite{A.2008a} and for type $\mathbb{A}^{(1)}$ by Bastian \cite{Bastian}.
-In this context we would also like to mention the results for type $\mathbb{D}$ by Ge, Lv and Zhang \cite{Ge}, whose approach via triangulations of polygons was inspired by work of Schiffler \cite{Schiffler2008}. \\
+Using their own results mentioned above, this was done for type $\mathbb{A}$ by Buan and Vatne \cite{A.2008a} and for type $\mathbb{A}^{(1)}$ by Bastian \cite{Bastian}. \\

 The methods applied in this paper are purely combinatorial.
 In section \ref{sec:(Affine)-Dynkin-Diagrams} we recall the definitions of the (affine) Dynkin diagrams occurring in Theorem \ref{Theorem (mutation classes)} and the notion of diagram mutation.
 Section \ref{sec:The--diagrams} then lists, for each (affine) Dynkin type, a certain number of infinite undirected graphs inducing the families of diagrams mentioned in the Theorem.
-The final section \ref{sec:Proof} contains the proof of Theorem \ref{Theorem (mutation classes)}.
+A summary is given at the end of that section.
+The final section \ref{sec:Proof} contains the proof of Theorem \ref{Theorem (mutation classes)}.\\

+\textbf{Acknowledgement.} The author would like to express his sincere thanks to the referees of {}``Mathematische Nachrichten'' for detailed proofreading of the manuscript and their helpful suggestions.
+Also, we would like to thank Sefi Ladkani and Maurizio Martino for their help in improving the presentation of the material.